‘This injustice will not go on forever’: Arundhati Roy writes to her jailed friend GN Saibaba

 I’m not asking how you are, because I know from Vasantha.
 I’ve seen the detailed medical report.
 It’s unthinkable that they will not grant you bail or even parole.
 In truth, not a day goes by when I don’t think about you.
 Are they still censoring your newspapers and withholding books?
 Do the fellow prisoners who help you with your daily routine stay in your cell, do they take shifts?
 Are they friendly?
 How is your wheelchair holding up?
 I know it was damaged when they arrested you –kidnapping you on your way home as though you were a dangerous criminal.
 (We can only be grateful that they didn’t Vikas Dubey you in “self-defence” and say that you grabbed their gun and sprinted away carrying your wheelchair under one arm.
 We should have a new literary genre don’t you think – Khaki Fiction.
 There’s enough material to hold an annual litfest.
 The prize money would be good and some of the more neutral judges from our neutral courts would do excellent service here too.)

 I remember those days when you would visit me and the cab drivers across the street from my home would help carry you up the steps to my wheeIchair unfriendly flat.
 These days there’s a street dog on each of those steps.
 Chaddha Sahib (father), Banjarin (gypsy mother) and their puppies Leela and Seela.
 They were born during the Covid lockdown and seem to have decided to adopt me.
-But post the Covid lockdown our cabdriver friends are all gone.
+But post the Covid lockdown our cab driver friends are all gone.
 There’s no work.
 The cabs are dusty and unwashed.
 Slowly taking root, growing branches and leaves.
 Small people have disappeared from the streets of big cities.
 Not all.
 But many.
 Millions.

 I still have those tiny bottles of pickle you made me.
 I will wait for you to come out and share a meal with me before I open them.
 They are maturing nicely.

 I meet your Vasantha and Manjira only occasionally, because the weight of our combined sadness makes those meetings hard.
 It’s not just sadness of course, it’s anger, helplessness and, on my part, a kind of shame too – shame that we have not been able to make enough people see how unjust your situation is – how immensely cruel it is to keep a man who is certified with a 90% disability in prison, convicted of having committed some ludicrous crime.
-Shame for not being able to do anything to speed up your trial through the labyrinth of our judicial system which makes the process the punishment.
+Shame for not being able to do anything to speed up your appeal through the labyrinth of our judicial system which makes the process the punishment.
 I’m sure the Supreme Court will eventually acquit you.
 But by the time that happens, what a price you –and yours – will have paid.

 As Covid-19 lays siege to prison after prison in India, including yours, they know, that given your condition, a life sentence could so easily become a death sentence.